CyndiMorris/CyndiMorris/README.md

 # Cyndi Morris
 I love, LOVE data!!
 The process of wrangling and transforming data, uncovering its hidden stories, is as exhilarating as watching an action-packed movie for me.
 Bringing the stories to life through visualizations in Excel, PowerBI, and Tableau is my happy place.
 Honest, it is!! 🤓

-My true passion lies in using data and visualizations to drive positive change and foster growth.
+My true passion lies in using data-driven approaches and visualizations to inspire positive change and cultivate growth.
 Whether it's identifying opportunities for improvement or implementing strategic initiatives, I'm driven by the potential of data to make a real difference.

 ## Skills and Experience
 Python / SQL / R / Excel / PowerBI / Tableau